’On The Rocks’ Is A Tale Of Rich People Behaving Blandly

 Laura’s father’s womanizing and general views on biological determinism are meant to deepen the character drama unfolding around them, but mostly they function as a reductive explanation.
 Of course the woman who was raised by an ogler like Bill Murray has married a man she can’t trust.
 Of course the woman whose parents split up over infidelity has infidelity issues.
 The mystery seems to solve itself.
 Why are we here again?

 Narratively, On The Rocks is a bit like Lost In Translation with an Elektra complex (well, more of an Elektra complex, anyway).
 Most of the fun comes from watching Jones and Murray bounce from posh restaurant to sumptuous loft in their Quixotic quest to catch Dean in the act.
-Murray charms and there are times it gets enjoyably weird, but mostly it lacks the truly peculiar situations and sexual tension that made Lost In Translation sing (which is to say that people actually misbehaved in it).
+Murray charms and there are times it gets enjoyably weird, but mostly it lacks the truly peculiar situations and sexual tension that made Lost In Translation sing (which is to say, people actually misbehaved in it).
 On The Rocks is enjoyable enough while it lasts, with likeable characters and mildly funny dialogue, but without some kind of reveal or reversal or perversion it feels a bit like Lost In Translation with the volume turned down.

 Back in the early aughts, Entourage promised us a peek behind the curtain of fame and fortune, only for us to discover that rich people’s drama was apparently just a duller, lower-stakes version of our own (Will Vince do the movie?
 Will E finally make up with Sloan?).
 On The Rocks is cleverer than that, with much better acting and nicer sets, but they both end up raising the same existential question: if rich characters can’t even be bothered to be debauched or perverse, what good are they?